-Charlie Earp is regarded as one of the world’s foremost golf coaches and his name is synonymous with the British Open winner Greg Norman, US Open winner Wayne Grady, Women’s British Open champion Corinne Dibnah, and many other outstanding professional and amateur players.
+Charlie Earp is regarded as one of the world’s foremost golf coaches and his name is synonymous with the British Open winner Greg Norman, US PGA winner Wayne Grady, Women’s British Open champion Corinne Dibnah, and many other outstanding professional and amateur players.

 In 1958 Earp was appointed the Professional at Royal Queensland thereby curtailing a promising playing career.
 Then in 1962 he was appointed president of the Queensland Professional Golfers’ Association.
 Instrumental in this time, Earp helped to establish the ‘Sunshine Circuit’ for Professionals throughout Queensland, the Northern Territory and New Guinea.